 Comforting because when, say, the tyres drop off on your 3rd qualifying lap you (should!) know why.

-Clearly I’ve not been able to give you single number for you to set you racing car tyre temperatures but hopefully you’ve now a fuller understanding of how tyre temperature can effect your performance and got some tools with which to develop your own answers.
+Clearly I’ve not been able to give you a single number for you to set you racing car tyre temperatures but hopefully, you’ve now a fuller understanding of how tyre temperature can affect your performance and got some tools with which to develop your own answers.

 Also, next time you hear professional racing drivers or teams moaning about not begin able to “manage the tyres” or that they have a very narrow “window” you will know what they are on about!

 Best of luck.